NetComposer/nksip/docs/TUTORIAL.md

 {ok,200,[]}
 ```

 We can check this second registration has worked.
 If we send a _REGISTER_ request with no _Contact_ header, the server will include one for each stored registration.
-This time, lets get all the header from the response using `fields':
+This time, lets get all the header from the response using `all_headers` as field specification:

 ```erlang
 12> nksip_uac:register(client2, "sips:127.0.0.1", [{pass, "1234"}, {fields, [all_headers]}]).